sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 [//]: # (I used a combination of center lane driving, recovering from the left and right sides of the road.)
 I started out with the original data set provided by the course, analysing and preprocessing it.
 I got a model working on both roads with that.
 Then I added new data to help specifically in turns, and allowing the autonomous car to drive faster without crashing.

 For the future, it would be great to keep training the car with straight driving, because at high speeds it drives in zigzag on a straight road.
+Although, this behavior could be because of the performance of my hardware, which in this case is a GeForce GTX 960M with 2GB of video memory.

 For details about how I created the training data, see the sections "Analysis and augmentation of the training data" and "Creation of the Training Set & Training Process".